-- Review overall effectiveness of project management as outlined in the Project Document.
+Review overall effectiveness of project management as outlined in the Project Document.
 Have changes been made and are they effective?
 Are responsibilities and reporting lines clear?
-Is decision-making transparent and undertaken in a timely manner?
-Recommend areas for improvement. - Review the quality of execution of the Executing Agency/Implementing Partner(s) and recommend areas for improvement.
+Is decisionmaking transparent and undertaken in a timely manner?
+Recommend areas for improvement.

 Colour code this column only